 In the Graduate School of Business at the world-renowned Stanford University, Master of Business Administration students are able to personalize their curriculum by choosing one of several concentrations.
 The Operations and Information Technology concentration in one of the strongest MBA programs in the nation places Stanford firmly in our list of top MIS graduate programs.

 Stanford’s curriculum is divided into two halves.
 In the first half, completed during a student’s first year, MBA students develop an understanding of managerial perspectives and build a solid managerial foundation.
 Also during this first year, students participate in one of many opportunities to fulfill their Global Experience Requirement.
 In the second half of the program, completed in the second year, students take electives to broaden their knowledge in specific area.
-Courses are also available outside of the Graduate School of Business.
+Here’s a quick look:

 There are a number of support systems at Stanford that help MBA students succeed in the program and beyond.
 With access to academic advisers, career advisers, leadership fellows, student life advisers, and communication coaches, graduates of Stanford’s MBA program with a concentration in Operations and Information Technology are well prepared for being leaders at the intersection of technology and business.